rks101/cs4all/README.md

 [OSSU](https://github.com/ossu/computer-science) shows a path to self-taught and self-paced education in Computer Science.
 There is a curated curriculum, fundamental concepts in Core CS, and a platform for discussion with other students.

-A [Scripting Course](https://github.com/learnbyexample/scripting_course#ebooks) for a primer on Linux, Scripting, Vim, Perl, etc.
+A [Scripting Course](https://github.com/learnbyexample/scripting_course#ebooks) offers a primer on Linux, Scripting, Vim, Perl, etc.

 Some [Free Programming Books](https://github.com/EbookFoundation/free-programming-books) are available online for reference.